 SUGGESTED READING FIRST: NEGATIVE BELIEFS AND THE UNIVERSAL LAWS

-You can learn to bypass negative beliefs in order to overcome resistance they may be causing when manifesting.
+You can learn to bypass negative beliefs to overcome the resistance they may be causing when manifesting.
 Trying to visualize and manifest a desire that directly contradicts one or more of your core negative beliefs may leave you spinning your wheels, as those beliefs may negate what you imagine.
 You most certainly can overcome your core negative beliefs by first identifying them and then reprogramming the subconscious mind to replace them with positive beliefs.
 But you do not have to wait to uproot them before imagining what you want to create for yourself.
 The Mental By-Product Technique outlined below helps you to bypass negative beliefs when manifesting, more so if you have tried to visualize your intended outcome but have not seen its manifestation as yet.
+This is akin to taking a different road to reach your destination, one that you know has fewer obstacles.

 The Laws of Attraction and Vibration bring to you your vibrational matches and it is your core beliefs that largely determine your vibration in each area of life.
 This means that trying to create something different in an area of your life that is underpinned by a negative belief may prove more difficult than trying to create something that is underpinned by a positive belief or that has no deep-rooted beliefs.